BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_options.md

  6. Export library features
  7. Export forming tools
  8. Export bounding box
+ 9. Ignore countersink holes
+ 10. Append Flat-pattern to the filename.

+### Sheet Metal Part Views
+You have the ability to specify whether you want additional views of the sheet metal parts.

+## Split Bodies
+Splits multi-body parts into separate files.

+For the HTML extension, this is only supported in SOLIDWORKS 2025 and newer.

+The body name is appended to the end of the filename.

+>[!IMPORTANT]
+>This does not apply to sheet metal flat patterns.

  >[!NOTE]
 > This does not require the DXF file format to be selected for export in the File Formats.